Geometric Variations of an Allen-Cahn Energy on Hypersurfaces: Results and Overview

-where $|E| \leq K \eps $ for $K$ dependent on $Y$. \end{restatable} \begin{Remark} The above can be thought of as an extension of $\Gamma$-convergence of the Allen--Cahn energy to the area functional, with the first variation converging to the mean curvature. \end{Remark} Having derived a notion of first variation for $\BE_{\eps}$, we can formulate the second variation.
-We first prove the following theorems, relating the AC-index and AC-nullity to the $\BE_{\eps}$-index and $\BE_{\eps}$-nullity. \begin{restatable}{thmm}{EqualityOfIndicesTheorem} There exists an $\eps_0$ so that for all $\eps < \eps_0$, if $Y$ is a critical point for $\BE_{\eps}$ with bounded geometry, then
+where $|E| \leq K \eps $ for $K$ dependent on $Y$. \end{restatable} \begin{Remark} \cref{FirstVarAnalogy} can be thought of as an extension of $\Gamma$-convergence of the Allen--Cahn energy to the area functional, with the first variation converging to the mean curvature. \end{Remark} Having derived a notion of first variation for $\BE_{\eps}$, we can formulate the second variation.
+We first prove the following theorems, relating the AC-index and AC-nullity to the $\BE_{\eps}$-index and $\BE_{\eps}$-nullity. \begin{restatable}{thmm}{EqualityOfIndicesTheorem} Let $Y$ be any surface with bounded geometry \eqref{boundedGeometry} with $||A_Y||_{C^{k-2}} \leq C$ and $r_{\text{inj}}(Y) > \rho$.
+There exists an $\eps_0 = \eps_0(C, \rho)$ so that for all $\eps < \eps_0$, if $Y$ is a critical point for $\BE_{\eps}$, then

 \end{restatable}